UBC-MDS/introduction-machine-learning/chapters/en/module3.md

 <opt text="False" >

-Since we need to train multiple times and predict multiple times, it can be very time consuming.
+Since we need to train multiple times and predict multiple times, it can be very time-consuming.

 </opt>